edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

 ### Skills Learned
 - Telemetry Management and Data Analysis
-  - Collecting, ingesting, and analyzing telemetry data from multiple sources.
+  - Collecting, ingesting, and analyzing telemetry data from a single source.
-  - Centralizing data to correlate security events across a wide range of assets.
   - Leveraging real-time feeds and timelines for proactive monitoring and decision-making.
 - Incident Response
-  - Deploying sleeper agents for rapid telemetry collection.
+  - Deploying agents for telemetry collection.
   - Responding to security incidents with minimal setup, ensuring quick deployment.
-  - Isolating and quarantining compromised systems to prevent further breaches.
+  - Isolating and quarantining compromised system to prevent further breaches.
 - Real-Time Security Operations
   - Monitoring security incidents in real-time for faster response and mitigation.
   - Using Lima Charlie’s interface to manage incidents, track events, and execute containment procedures quickly.